ZiadJ/knockoutjs-reactor/README.md

 KO-Reactor
 ===========

 A KnockoutJS plugin that adds the ability to watch all observables and child observables within an object in one go.
-The latest version enables dynamic monitoring of array nested subscribables as well.
+The latest version enables dynamic monitoring of array data subscribables as well.

 <b>Usage:</b>